piraeusdatastore/piraeus-operator/docs/how-to/upgrade/2-collect-information.md

 confirmation.

 In addition, it will also inform you about values that cannot automatically be migrated, along with recommended actions should you need to keep the modification.
+The output looks like this:

 ```
-$ docs/how-to/upgrade/collect-operator-v1-information.sh
 Using kubectl context: kubernetes-admin@kubernetes
 Found LinstorControllers: ["piraeus-cs"]
 Found LinstorSatelliteSets: ["piraeus-ns"]